-There are few pre-requisites for learning Hadoop.
+There are a few pre-requisites for learning Hadoop.
 Prior experience in Java and scripting language is necessary.
-Although it already has its own high-level programming languages like pig and hive that generates the backend code for further processing, still it is possible to create own map-reduce program any programming language like Ruby, Python, Perl and even C programming.
+Although it already has its own high-level programming languages like pig and hive that generates the backend code for further processing, still it is possible to create its own map-reduce program in any programming language like Ruby, Python, Perl and even C programming.

 Bigdata and Hadoop are in high demand in today’s market.
 This is going to increase more in the coming days.
-Lots of organization have already moved into Hadoop and those who have not are going to move soon.
+Lots of organization have already moved into Hadoop, and those who have not are going to move soon.
 There is a current report stating that major corporations have started investing in big data analytics.
-Big data marketing forecast is always in the upward trend and it is not at all a short-lived state.
-Apart from all these the jobs in Hadoop and big data are always offering high pay as compared to other technologies.
+Big data marketing forecast is always in the upward trend, and it is not at all a short-lived state.
+Apart from all these, the jobs in Hadoop and big data are always offering high pay as compared to other technologies.

 Top Big Data and Hadoop Companies